eclipse-thingweb/node-wot/packages/binding-http/README.md

 ## Getting Started

-In the following examples it is shown how to use the HTTP binding of node-wot.
+In the following examples, how to use the HTTP binding of node-wot is shown.

 ### Prerequisites